defold/extension-fbinstant/README.md

 ## 3. Create a Facebook App
 You also need to create a Facebook App where Instant Games is enabled.
 Please refer to the [Getting Started documentation](https://developers.facebook.com/docs/games/instant-games/getting-started) on the Instant Games page for further instructions.

+## 4. Create a Bundle Configuration file (optional)
+You can include an `fbapp-config.json` configuration file in the application bundle that you publish.
+The file is put in the root directory of your bundle to specify settings for your application.
+These settings will apply to all users who the bundle is served to.
+This enables you to launch different bundles along with different application settings to different audiences.
+Read more about the format [here](https://developers.facebook.com/docs/games/instant-games/sdk/bundle-config).

+Defold can automatically include this file in the HTML5 bundle using the [Bundle Resources setting](https://www.defold.com/manuals/project-settings/#_project) in `game.project`.
+Create a folder in your project to hold the configuration file:

+`/my_bundle_resources/web/fbapp-config.json`

+And set `my_bundle_resources` as the value in the Bundle Resources field in `game.project`.

 # Usage
 ## FBInstant API
 The extension wraps the Instant Games Javascript API in a Lua interface.
 The API is designed to wrap [version 6.0 of the Instant Games API](https://developers.facebook.com/docs/games/instant-games/sdk/fbinstant6.0).